jpwexperience/clipcut-gui/README.md

 Allows you to select the video, audio, and subtitle stream to create the clip with.

 Currently all clips are encoded with x264 and AAC for video and audio respectively.
+	Messing around with bitrates for social posts and am currently trying out 128kbs.

 External subtitles are searched for in the video file firectory.